trivago/gollum/docs/src/gen/formatter/splittojson.rst

 **Keys**

-  This value defines an array of keys to apply to the tokens generated by splitting a message by `SplitBy`.
-The keys listed here are applied to the resulting token array by index.
+  This value defines an array of JSON keys to which the split message's parts should be assigned to.
+The keys are applied to the resulting token array by index.

 **SplitBy** (default: |)

-  This value defines the separator character to use when processing a message.
+  This value defines the separator character to use when splitting a message.
   By default this parameter is set to "|".

 **KeepJSON** (default: true)

-  This value can be set to "false" to escape texts that are JSON payloads as regualar strings.
+  This value can be set to "false" to escape JSON payload texts as regualar strings.
 Otherwise JSON payload will be taken as-is and set to the corresponding key.
   By default this parameter is set to "true".